jimmoffitt/leaving-x/README.md

 ## Overview

-This script reads from a downloaded Twitter archive, then posts the content to Bluesky using its API.
+The `leaving_x.py` script reads from a downloaded Twitter archive, then posts the content to Bluesky using its API.
 You can manage authentication, configure posting intervals, and handle various media types, making it an efficient way to migrate posts to Bluesky.

+The `leaving_x.py` depends on two classes:
+* TweetArchiveParser: Parses Twitter archive data.
+* BlueskyPoster: Posts content to Bluesky.

 ## Features